 |Phone:||613-520-2600 x 1953|

 Peter Andrée joined the political science department in January, 2007, after a meandering educational journey from the natural sciences, through philosophy and community development, to environmental studies, geography, and now political science.
+His latest passion is environmental history.
 Prior to arriving at Carleton, he was based in the School of Geography and Environmental Sciences at Monash University in Melbourne, undertaking post-doctoral research on rural and food system sustainability in Australia.
 He completed his PhD in the Faculty of Environmental Studies at York University in Toronto in 2004.

 Peter Andrée is currently Professor in the Department of Political Science at Carleton University.
 He is also cross-appointed in the Department of Geography and Environmental Studies and in the Institute of Political Economy.
 Prof Andrée’s research focuses on the politics of agriculture, food and the environment.
 He practices, and teaches, community-based participatory research methods and mixed-methods research.
 Prof. Andrée is co-editor of Civil Society and Social Movements in Food System Governance (Routledge, 2019) as well as Globalization and Food Sovereignty: Global and Local Change in the New Politics of Food (University of Toronto Press, 2014).
 He is also author of Genetically Modified Diplomacy (University of British Columbia Press, 2007).